 Mary Ryan, Ph.D.

-Dr. Ryan has presented her research at dozens of conferences domestically and around the world.
-She is the recipient of the 2018 Best Paper Award in Identity Politics at the Northeastern Political Science Association for her paper on Harvesting U.S. Democracy: The Kerner Commission on Police Brutality, White Supremacy, and Race.
+Dr. Ryan’s research interests center primarily on sociopolitical theory, social justice, race and racism, and public policy (see a detailed publication list below).
+She has presented her research at dozens of conferences in the U.S. and around the world.
+She is the recipient of the 2018 Best Paper Award in Identity Politics at the Northeastern Political Science Association for her paper “Harvesting U.S. Democracy: The Kerner Commission on Police Brutality, White Supremacy, and Race”.

 - Ryan, M. and Brunsma, D. 2020.
 “Solidarity and Struggle: White Anti-Racist Activism in the Time of Trump.”
 In J.S.
 Carter, D. Embrick, and C. Lippard (Eds.), Protecting Whiteness: Whitelash and the Rejection of Racial Equality. (pp. 240-254) Seattle: University of Washington Press.

 - Ryan, M. 2020.
 “A Place to See: Poverty in American Theater from 1935-2015.”
 In W. Lenz (Ed.), Poverty in American Popular Culture: Essays on Representations, Beliefs, and Policy. (pp. 213-227) Jefferson, NC: McFarland.